California Resources Corporatio – Consensus Indicates Potential 16.1% Upside

-California Resources Corporatio with ticker code (CRC) now have 1 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
-The range between the high target price and low target price is between 1.3 and 1.3 and has a mean target at 1.3.
-Given that the stocks previous close was at 1.12 this would imply there is a potential upside of 16.1%.
-The day 50 moving average is 6479.26 and the 200 moving average now moves to 10136.87.
-The market cap for the company is $58m.
-Visit the company website at: 0
+California Resources Corporatio found using ticker (CRC) now have 1 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The range between the high target price and low target price is between 1.3 and 1.3 calculating the average target price we see 1.3.
+Now with the previous closing price of 1.12 this would imply there is a potential upside of 16.1%.
+There is a 50 day moving average of 5809.83 and the 200 moving average now moves to 10042.32.
+The company has a market cap of $58m.
+You can visit the company’s website by visiting: 0

 0